JFMnrke/Chronicle/CAPABILITIES.md

 Understand

-What is happening, and how is it affecting the life the user wants to build?
+How is the user's attention being directed, and what is it building?

 A living, revisable model of the user